tls-check/TLS-Check/README.md

 ## Mailing list and support

 There is a mailing list.
-Until there is much traffic, we habe only one for developers and users together.
+Until there is much traffic, we have only one for developers and users together.

 * [Info Page](https://lists.odem.org/sympa/info/tls-check)
 * [Subscribe via web interface](https://lists.odem.org/sympa/subscribe/tls-check)